ansible-community/images/docs/community-ee/community-ee-announcement.md

 # Forum Announcement

 Release announcement to be done in the  Ecosystem Release sub-category under the News & Announcements category.
+Follow [forum link](https://forum.ansible.com/c/news/releases/18) to create the announcement post.

 ```
 Hello everyone,